-- An increased PWM frequency will decrease the motor sound but increase noise and leakage currents.
+- •An increased PWM frequency will decrease the motor sound but increase noise and leakage currents.
 Therefore, perform the reduction techniques.
-(Refer to page 17.) - Metallic sound may be generated from the motor at sudden deceleration but it is not a fault. - •If low acoustic noise operation is performed at higher PWM frequency, performing continuous operation at 75% or more of the rated current may increase motor noise, but it is not a failure.
+(Refer to page 18.) - •Metallic sound may be generated from the motor at sudden deceleration but it is not a fault.

-P? : | ➡ Refer to P 9 (page 80).
+P?! → Refer to P 9 (page 78).

 2.10.3 Voltage input selection (Pr.
-73 P.)
+73 PB)